devinsays/customizer-library/README.md

 $customizer_library->add_options( $options );
 ~~~

-### Demo
+## Demo

 A full working example can be found here:
 https://github.com/devinsays/customizer-library-demo/blob/master/inc/customizer-options.php

 ## Styles

 The Customizer Library has a helper class to output inline styles.
 This code was originally developed by [The Theme Foundry](https://thethemefoundry.com/) for use in [Make](https://thethemefoundry.com/wordpress-themes/make/).
-To see how it works, see "inc/styles.php".
+To see how it works, see `inc/styles.php`.

-CSS selector(s) and value are passed to Customizer_Library_Styles class like this:
+CSS selector(s) and value are passed to `Customizer_Library_Styles` class like this:

 ~~~php
 Customizer_Library_Styles()->add( array(